 We will select candidates for interview on the basis of their preferences.
-Please note that we cannot guarantee that there will be opportunities to work on the particular projects listed above.
-Other work may take precedence over these projects and some of the current research assistants may be retained for a further year meaning that a vacancy to work on a particular project does not arise.
+Please note that we cannot guarantee that there will be opportunities to work on particular projects, including those listed above.
+Other work may take precedence over these projects and some of the current Research Assistants may be retained for a further year meaning that a vacancy to work on a particular project does not arise.
+As mentioned above, the Property, Family and Trust Law team is finalising some details of the work it will do over the coming years and you may wish to keep an eye on the latest news on our website for possible announcements.
 Please bear in mind if you plan to indicate that you are only interested in a narrow area of work that this may restrict your chances of securing a post.

-PUBLIC LAW AND LAW IN WALES TEAM
+Chapter 11: PUBLIC LAW AND LAW IN WALES TEAM